Tell Us: How’d we do? And what do you see coming?

 While most of the election-related media coverage is focused on the presidential election, nonprofits across the country are taking nonpartisan steps to engage candidates at the state and local levels, and ensuring that individual nonprofits are doing their part to open dialogues before officials are elected in November.

 In August, the North Carolina Center for Nonprofits sent out a questionnaire to all candidates for statewide offices and the state Senate and House.
 The questionnaire asks about candidates' experience with nonprofits, their policy priorities, and their thoughts on nonprofit tax policy issues.
-More than 50 candidates have responded so far and the North Carolina Center is encouraging nonprofits in the state to take advantage of the information in three
+More than 50 candidates have responded so far and the North Carolina Center is encouraging nonprofits in the state to take advantage of the information in three ways:

 First, they urge nonprofits to “check out the responses from candidates listed on your ballot.”
 The North Carolina Center rightly points out that the responses show how each candidate’s public service has been shaped by her or his experience with nonprofits and that all care deeply about having a vibrant nonprofit sector in the state.